tlacoyodefrijol/API/README.md

 ]
 ```

 The rest is up to computers.
-When the ``/update-projects/`` path is hit on this app, it loops over the projects in the list and captures something like this:
+When the ``/update-projects/`` endpoint is hit on API, it loops over the project urls in the list, and pings the Github API to gather the following fields for each project:

 ``` json
 [